FaisalUmair/udemy-downloader-gui/CONTRIBUTING.md

 `1.
 Fork this repository`

-When you fork this repository you will have a personal copy of the repository where you have complete access to edit any file.
+When you fork this repository you will have a personal copy of the repository where you will have complete access to edit any file.
 Edit the files you want to and commit the changes.

 `2.
 Make a Pull request`

-When you are done editing the file(s) and you have commited the changes to the fork, you can now make a pull request to this repository.
+When you are done editing the file(s) and have commited the changes to the fork, you can now make a pull request to this repository.
 You will see a Pull request option alogside compare just above the Latest commit message in your fork.
 Please beaware making a pull request to your own repository and making a pull request to this repository are two different things.
 You need to click on the `Pull request button` and not the `Pull requests tab`.